The Blue Laced Red Wyandotte is a type of Wyandotte chicken known for its adorable appearance.

 If you live in colder climates, you will appreciate the hardiness of these adorable birds.
 They also thrive well in warm weather, although they do not prefer it.

-Therefore, if you are in a warm climate, you will need to provide your birds with shaded areas to escape the sun.
-Giving them plenty of water will also help them stay hydrated and cool off.
+Therefore, in a warm climate, you must provide your birds with shaded areas to escape the sun.
+Plenty of water will also help them stay hydrated and cool off.

 Take Note of Their Spot in the Pecking Order